-Responsibility.org is an excellent resource for adults, not just parents, on this topic.
-The site includes a Virtual Bar, where users can insert their weight, gender and then select a drink, and even some food, and learn their personal blood alcohol concentration (BAC).
+Responsibility.org is an excellent resource for all adults, not just parents, on this topic.
+The site includes a Virtual Bar, where users can insert their weight, gender and then select a drink and even some food to learn their personal blood alcohol concentration (BAC).
 Alcohol affects men and women differently, even at the same weight and consumption amount.
 So it’s great to check how much you can consume before you and your girls are knee-deep in a pitcher of margaritas.

 Responsibility.org arms you with the tools to make smart decisions about alcohol.
 And sometimes that decision is to not drink at all or order a mocktail.